 - Glasgow: Scotland’s biggest city and Edinburgh’s industrial neighbor.
 Popular attractions include the resplendent Glasgow Cathedral and ancient Necropolis.

-Where to Go After This 2 Days in Edinburgh Itinerary
+Where to Go After Spending 2 Days in Edinburgh

 - Inverness: Explore the rugged landscapes and famous castles of the Scottish Higlands from historic Inverness.

 - Lake District: Edinburgh’s short distance from norther England makes romantic Lake District breaks and stunning fell walks easily accessible.